Students Talk About Race (STAR) is a unique diversity program designed to connect GCC students to local middle and high schools.

 Mandatory Training on a specified Saturday

-Please download the STAR Application for Fall 2015 for more details.
+Please download the STAR Application Spring 2016 for more details.

 Complete the form and email it to firstname.lastname@example.org or drop it off at the Center for Student Involvement in Sierra Madre 267 (next to the upper cafeteria).